Browse and buy interesting and relevant books relating to Spain and Costa BlancaRead More...

 Form S2: Planned Medical Treatment

 EU-residents are entitled to planned medical treatment in another member country.
 In order to benefit from European health insurance agreements, the document S2 (ex-form E112), must be obtained from the health insurance institution of the country of residence.
 Coverage may vary depending on the type of treatment sought and the country in which it is to be received.
 Health authorities can clarify which costs will be covered.
 However in principle, costs are only covered for treatments recognised in the country of residence.

-- The European Commission provides detailed information on planned medical treatment: Click here
+- Detailed information on planned medical treatment

 Hospital treatment in another EU country requires prior-authorisation from the health authorities of the country of residence.
 The cost of the treatment is covered under the terms of the country of treatment.
 In some countries, this means that some of the treatment has to be paid upfront by the patient, a cost that is reimbursed later (except in Switzerland).